TheGameCreators/FPS-Creator-Classic/readme.txt

-setflashblue=x - sets the next flashes blue element setflashrange=x - sets the flash range of the next flash emitted, default=600 flashing=x (condition) returns true if a spotflash is in process and x=1 or returns true if no spotflash is in process and x=0
+setflashblue=x - sets the next flashes blue element setflashrange=x - sets the flash range of the next flash emitted, default=600 flashing=x (condition) returns true if a spotflash is in process and x=1 or returns true if no spotflash is in process and x=0 logicburst - give entity temporary logic burst, effectively setting to always active for a few moments. spawnsleft=x y (condition) returns true if spawnsleft=x and y=1 or returns true if spawnsleft<>x and y=0 spawnsgreater=x y (condition) returns true if spawns are greater than x and y=1 or returns true if spawns are less than x and y=0 damageby=X (condition) where X is either a weapon path (e.g. ww2/colt45) or the string "collision", "melee", "indirect", "flak" or "falling". or X= the slot number the weapon is carried in. plrdamagemult=x where x is a multiplier for the current damage caused by the player.

 V1.1.8
 ------